nickj609/GameModeManager/README.md

 ## Credits
 This plugin utilizes the [GameLoop.Vdf library](https://github.com/shravan2x/Gameloop.Vdf/) (licensed under the [MIT License](https://github.com/shravan2x/Gameloop.Vdf/blob/master/LICENSE)) for parsing the `gamemodes_server.txt` file, which is in [Valve Data Format](https://developer.valvesoftware.com/wiki/VDF).

 For creating custom votes, this plugin utilizes the [CS2-CustomVotes](https://github.com/imi-tat0r/CS2-CustomVotes) shared plugin API (licensed under the [MIT License](https://github.com/imi-tat0r/CS2-CustomVotes?tab=MIT-1-ov-file)).

-For creating WASD menus, this plugin utilizes a custom fork of [WASDMenuAPI](https://github.com/Interesting-exe/WASDMenuAPI) shared plugin API (licensed under the [MIT License](https://github.com/Interesting-exe/WASDMenuAPI?tab=MIT-1-ov-file)).
+For creating menus, this plugin utilizes the [MenuManagerAPI](https://github.com/Nickj609/MenuManagerAPI) shared plugin API.

 Lastly, a special thanks to the [CS2 Rock The Vote plugin by Abnerfs](https://github.com/abnerfs/cs2-rockthevote).
 The plugin's use of the dependency injection framework served as the core architecture for the development of this plugin.